curtisforrester/dyna_settings/README.rst

 * Automatically detect when the code is run in a specific type or class of environments
 * Similar to the popular 12-Factor_ based django-environ_
 * Supports automatic environment variable overrides or exclusions
-* Supports broad cateogies of execution environments, or specific developer/testing setups
+* Supports broad categories of execution environments, or specific developer/testing setups

 .. _django-environ: https://github.com/joke2k/django-environ
 .. _12-Factor: http://12factor.net/